-Travelling more sustainably and more responsibly was one of the main aims of our yearlong grand tour of the world we called Grantourismo, an experiment in slow travel, local travel, experiential travel, and ‘giving back’, which we undertook with the support of HomeAwayUK.
+Traveling more sustainably was one of the main aims of our year-long grand tour of the world we called Grantourismo, an experiment in slow travel, local travel, experiential travel, and ‘giving back’, which we undertook with the support of HomeAwayUK.

-Few travellers, especially female ones, leave the French capital without taking away some home-grown fashion.
-In Paris, we stayed in an apartment on the lower slopes of Montmartre where I met Christelle Bonnivard in her chic boutique Mademoiselle Bambû.
-After being inspired by the beautiful clothes she saw at an Ethical Fashion Show, Christelle gave up an advertising career to open her shop where she only sells ‘ethical fashion’ – clothes, jewellery and accessories made by small independent designers who only use materials whose origins they know.
-“The products must respect the environment, respect human beings, and be 100% biologique (organic),” Christelle told me.
-“In France we have a strict certification and standards system – the tags should say where the product was made, what it’s made from, and whether it is organic cotton or 100% biologique.”
+Few travelers, especially female ones, leave the French capital without taking away some home-grown fashion.
+In Paris, we stayed in an apartment on the lower slopes of Montmartre, where I met Christelle Bonnivard in her chic boutique Mademoiselle Bambû.
+After being inspired by the beautiful clothes she saw at an Ethical Fashion Show, Christelle gave up an advertising career to open her shop where she only sells ‘ethical fashion’ – clothes, jewelry and accessories made by small independent designers who only use materials whose origins they know.
+“The products must respect the environment, respect human beings, and be 100 per cent biologique (organic),” Christelle told me.
+“In France, we have a strict certification and standards system – the tags should say where the product was made, what it’s made from, and whether it is organic cotton or 100 per cent biologique.”

 TIP: To ensure you’re buying things that are ethically made, read the information on the labels and tags.